⚓️👯♀️ I’m really excited about this year for us, and this is just the beginning!

 Chris also appreciates the calendar because he is easily distracted, so projects laid out before him give a better visual of how much time is left.
 Here’s an example of ours as we packed up the spiny lobster season.
 The first calendar got messy and super stressful to look at, so I made another with the remaining projects.
 To me, less visual clutter means less stress.
-(And we all need less stress in commercial fishing, am I right?)
+(And we all need less stress in commercial fishing, right?)

 - When a fisherman says a project will take one day, mark it down for two days.
 If he thinks it will take two days, mark down a few extra as wiggle room.
-Though it may not take the extra time, clearing space to focus on one task at a time helps streamline the process.
+Though it may not take extra time, clearing space to focus on one task at a time helps streamline the process.
 Plus, when you finish a project beforehand, that spare time feels like a vacation.

-What will you use this calendar for?
 Do you have any tricks to stay organized through the fishing season?
 Please share in the comments below!

 If you liked this, you’d love Diary, Are We Too Independent?